z-fahmi-z/llm-recipe-finder/README.md

-# Indonesian Recipe Finder (LLM project)
+# Indonesian Recipe Finder
-WIP: About, Requirements, Guide, Toolings
+A recipe finder powered by open-sourced LLMs